aspose-psd/Aspose.PSD-Documentation/net/developer-guide/manipulating-images/_index.md

 ---
+title: Manipulate Photoshop PSD Images using C#
-title: Manipulating Images
+linktitle: Manipulating Images
 type: docs
 weight: 40
 url: /net/manipulating-images/
+description: C# .NET Photoshop Manipulation API supports a lot of features to work with PSD Images.
+Mostly used cases are listed in this section.
 ---

 ## **Overview**
-Aspose.PSD Supports a lot of features to work with PSD Images.
+Aspose.PSD C# .NET Photoshop Manipulation API supports a lot of features to work with PSD Images.
 Mostly used cases are listed below

 ## **Articles in this section**